infosupport/rust-workshop/docs/introduction/01-why-should-you-learn-rust.md

 ### Package management

-When you install Rust, you get [Cargo](https://github.com/rust-lang/cargo) installed as well.
-With this tool you can manage Rust projects.
+When you install Rust, you also get [Cargo](https://github.com/rust-lang/cargo) installed.
+With this tool, you can manage Rust projects.
 Cargo allows you to create new projects, build projects for various operating systems, and run tests.
 It also includes functions to manage project dependencies.
 You'll see us use Cargo a lot during the tutorial.

 ### Testing support

-Rust has built-in support for running unit-tests, and system tests.
-Unit-tests are included in individual modules you build.
-System tests are included at package level.
-We'll explore building unit-tests as part of the tutorial.
+Rust has built-in support for running unit tests and system tests.
+Unit tests are included in individual modules you build.
+System tests are included at the package level.
+We'll explore building unit tests as part of the tutorial.

 ### Linting support